DengPingFan/Polyp-PVT/README.md

 Python: Please refer to the work of ACMMM2021 ([link](https://github.com/plemeri/UACANet)).

+Please note that we use the Matlab version to evaluate.

 ### Well trained model:
 You could download the trained model from [Google Drive](xxxxxx)/[Baidu Drive](https://pan.baidu.com/s/1csPvdWqtbPBGrUWYO346Ug) [code:9rpy] and put the model in directory './model_pth'.